bhat-meghana/bhat-meghana.github.io/content/courses/workshops/workshops.md

 + "Sagedays 114" held at the Institute of Mathematical Sciences, Chennai.
 (25th July- 27th July 2022)
 +  NCMWorkshop on "Maximal Cohen-Macaulay Modules" held at CMI, Chennai.
 (11th July- 17th July 2022)
 +  "Graduate Course on Tight Closure of Ideals and its Applications" held online by the International Centre for Theoretical Physics (ICTP), Italy.
 (16th May- 25th July 2022)
-+ NCMWorkshop on "Intersection Theory" held at IIT Bombay.
++ NCM Workshop on "Intersection Theory" held at IIT Bombay.
 (2nd May- 13th May 2022)

 #### upto 2021